chaithanya-ks2/diabetes-prediction/README.md

 Dataset:

-The dataset used for this project is the Pima Indians Diabetes Database, available in the 'data' folder as 'diabetes_data.csv'.
+The dataset used for this project is the Pima Indians Diabetes Database, available in the 'data' folder as 'diabetes.csv'.

 Results: